We encourage inquiries regarding degree programs at any time: just give us a call!

-- Natural Resources Technology & Management: two year AAAS Degree
+- Water Resources Management: two year AAS Degree

-- Irrigation Technology: two year AAAS Degree or six month Certificate
+- Irrigation Management: two year AAS Degree or six month Certificate

 In addition, we now offer four new 2+2 pathways to Washington State University (complete the first 2 years here and the final 2 years at WSU) in the natural resources area:

 - Environmental & Ecosystem Sciences (AAS-T pathway to WSU)

 - Forestry (AAS-T pathway to WSU)

 - Wildlife Ecology & Conservation Sciences (AAS-T pathway to WSU)

 Choosing the right college and program is a big decision, but it doesn’t have to be stressful and confusing.
 Melissa Holecek, the Water Technology & Management Program advisor, can help you navigate the process to find the educational pathway that will allow you to achieve your career goal.
 When looking at a college, educational quality, job opportunities upon graduation, length of time required to complete a degree, location, and cost are all important considerations.